Information see our Latest Blogs, Events and Industry News

 Change is hard.
 When implementing new technology, whether it’s Oracle ERP Cloud, EBusiness Suite or something else, you have to remember that, even if it is going to enhance the way people do their job, careful consideration needs to be given to how that change is going to be implemented.

-It’s not really about the technology.
-It’s about communication.
-Communication not only with your team but also with your suppliers, focused on what benefits they too are going to get out of it.
-After all, you are wanting your team and your suppliers to start working differently and they might not necessarily see that as a positive.
+It's not just about the technology; it's about communication.
+This means not only communicating with your team, but also with your suppliers, focusing on the benefits they will also gain.
+Because you want your team and your suppliers to start working differently, and they might not necessarily see that as a positive change.

-You need to be continually involving your team in the process and continually communicating on what they should expect.
-How you engage them in the process of change can be the difference between success and failure.
+You need to continually involve your team in the process and keep them informed about what to expect.
+How you engage them in the process of change can make the difference between success and failure.

-We’ve been working in the invoice automation software business now long enough to know what works and what doesn’t work and ultimately what will enhance your processes to maximise the efficiency gains.
+Having worked in the invoice automation software business for a long time, we know what works and what doesn't, and ultimately, what will enhance your processes to maximise efficiency gains.

-Here are some observations and ideas that we know work – our top eight tips for getting what you need from your suppliers.
+Here are some observations and ideas from our experiences that we know work – our top eight tips for getting what you need from your suppliers.

 How to communicate with your suppliers to enable faster payment